Developer-Tanay/TicTacToeGame/README.md

 <br>
 go & check it out 👉 https://developer-tanay.github.io/TicTacToeGame/
 <br>
-If you find any bug or error in the feel free to share
+If you find any bug or error in the code feel free to share